Binalot

 Binalot is a method of wrapping and serving food in the Philippines using banana leaves and alike.
 The term is derived from the root word balot (wrap) + -in- meaning "wrapped".
+This wrapping technique can be combined with a variety of dishes, including meat like pork and chicken.
+In 2017 binalot was presented by Filipino chefs in Washington through a range of 800 dishes.
+It is considered a traditional culinary technique of the Philippines.